Shooting in Hungary

 Multiple Country Shoots

-Thanks to the EU membership and close proximity of the neighboring countries, multiple country shoots are very easy to execute.
-With Budapest as the base of operations one can easily reach all available medieval locations in the surrounding countries within a few hours by car.
+Thanks to Hungary’s EU membership and the close proximity of its neighbors, executing a multi-country shoot is both practical and efficient.
+With Budapest as the central production hub, filmmakers can easily access medieval locations in surrounding countries within just a few hours by car.